How to Invest in Facebook (Meta) and Why

 Nevertheless, rising revenue and lower costs have masked the fact that Reality Labs continues to be a drain on income.
 In the first nine months of 2023, the segment reported a loss of $11.5 billion, more than 20% deeper than the same period last year.

-Trade Meta Stock CFDs with Admirals
+Trade Meta Stock CFDs with Admiral Markets

 Do you think Meta shares will fall again?

-With a Trade.MT5 account from Admirals, you can trade Contracts For Difference (CFDs) on Meta stock and over 3,300 other shares around the world!
+With a Trade.MT5 account from Admiral Markets, you can trade Contracts For Difference (CFDs) on Meta stock and over 3,300 other shares around the world!
 CFDs allow traders to attempt to profit from both rising and falling prices by going long and short.
 Furthermore, CFDs also benefit from the use of leverage!
 Click the banner below to open an account today:

 Is Meta a Good Stock to Buy?